TonyCWeng/Practice_Problems/notes/css_notes.md

-## Box-Sizing
+## Box-Sizing (Default Behavior)
+- Display: Box
-- Padding + border add to the element's total width and height.
+- Padding adds to an element's total width and height.
+Transparent.
+- Border adds to an element's total width and height.
+It is not transparent.
-- Margin does not.
-Margin determines the minimum distance that an element must be from any other.
+- Margin does not add to an element's dimensions.
+Margin determines the minimum distance that an element must be from any other element.
 The margin requirements of two neighboring elements are not additive.
 If one element requires a margin of 50px and the other 100px, there will be a margin of 100px between the two.
+The larger of the two margin requirements is observed.
+- Total Width = Width + (Left + Right Padding) + (Left + Right Border)

+## Display: In-line
+- Does not obey width or height constraints
+- Padding works horizontally, but top and bottom causes a weird overflow issue.
+Anything declared later is basically layered on top of its predecessors.
+Generally won't be used.
+- Same goes with border.
+- Margin pushes inline elements towards the left and right, but does not work in regards to top and bottom.

 ## CSS Positioning
 - Static (default): element rendered in order, as it is dictated by flow.